100 Notable alumni of

 -

-Joshua Michael Richardson is an American professional basketball player who last played for the Miami Heat of the National Basketball Association (NBA).
+Joshua Michael Richardson is an American professional basketball player for Basket Zaragoza of the Spanish Liga ACB.
 He played college basketball for the Tennessee Volunteers, earning first-team all-conference honors in the Southeastern Conference (SEC) as a senior in 2015.
-He was selected in the second round of the 2015 NBA draft by the Heat and has also played for the Philadelphia 76ers, Dallas Mavericks, Boston Celtics, San Antonio Spurs, and New Orleans Pelicans.
+He was selected in the second round of the 2015 NBA draft by the Miami Heat and has also played for the Philadelphia 76ers, Dallas Mavericks, Boston Celtics, San Antonio Spurs, and New Orleans Pelicans.

 -